 The Cricket Montessori School use the School’s Practice Pitch as their playground on a daily basis.

 We see John Lyon as a part of a wider community and where we can contribute to the community without detriment to advancing the education of our pupils we are delighted so to do.
 In addition to commitment of the School to provide public benefit, the John Lyon School is committed to developing meaningful links with the local community.
 Our Co-curricular and Extra-curricular programmes offer a number of opportunities for this.

 Each Friday afternoon primary school pupils come to the School to participate in workshops in Art, Maths and Science that are led by John Lyon students, supported by staff.
 In addition, John Lyon pupils visit a local primary school as part of an initiative to encourage Drama in that school.
 A further pupil is teaching coding to pupils at a local school.
 Further co-curricular activities run sports clubs and Reading.
 Conservation and eco-school initiatives and a beekeeping club are strengthening biodiversity in the area.
 Pupils from the School work with the Harrow Woodlands School to help with running outdoor activities.
 Volunteers from John Lyon are engaged in community projects on the Grange Farm Estate notably helping with a food share project run by ‘My Yard’.

 The Community Service programme for the Sixth Form sees students volunteering in a variety of local settings.
 One group has devised and taught a Classics course at a local primary school.
 Other Sixth Formers are mentoring children in Maths, Literacy and History.
 Other students work with children at the Sunshine School who have visual impairments.
-Voluntary work is also undertaken at; Harrow Law Centre, the Harrow Multiple Sclerosis Therapy Centre, in care homes and charity shops.
+Voluntary work is also undertaken at; Harrow Law Centre and in care homes and charity shops.

 Pupils aiming to achieve a Duke of Edinburgh’s Award take part in a community service programme in a number of local placements.